rescued-animals-platform/adoption-service/README.md

 _**(Only for the first time)**_

-- Setup your preferred IDE to run tests with Gradle (instead of JUnit) and add the environment variable `ADOPTION_SERVICE_URL=http://localhost:8080` and `SPRING_PROFILE=local` to it.
+- Setup your preferred IDE to run tests with Gradle (instead of JUnit) and add the environment variables `ADOPTION_SERVICE_URL=http://localhost:8080` and `SPRING_PROFILE=local` to it.
 For example, add the env variable to the Gradle Template in the running configurations of IntelliJ IDEA.

 _**(Always, before running the api tests)**_